Simplified Chinese characters: Mainland China

 In December 2004, Ministry of Education authorities rejected a proposal from a Beijing Chinese People's Political Consultative Conference (CPPCC) political conference member that called for elementary schools to teach traditional Chinese characters in addition to the simplified ones.
 The conference member pointed out that many, especially young people, have difficulties with traditional Chinese characters; this is especially important in dealing with non-mainland communities such as Taiwan and Hong Kong.
 The educational authorities did not approve the recommendation, saying that it did not fit in with the "requirements as set out by the law" and it could potentially complicate the curricula.
 A similar proposal was delivered to the first plenary session of the 11th CPPCC in March 2008.

 Hong Kong

-Most, if not all, Chinese language textbooks in Hong Kong are written in traditional characters.
+Most, if not all, Chinese-language textbooks in Hong Kong are written in traditional characters.
 Before 1997, the use of simplified characters was generally discouraged by educators.
 After 1997, while students are still expected to be proficient and utilize traditional characters in formal settings, they may sometimes adopt a hybrid written form in informal settings to speed up writing.
-With the exception of open examinations, simplified Chinese characters are considered acceptable by the Hong Kong Examinations and Assessment Authority for their speed.

-Singapore and Malaysia
+Singapore, Malaysia and Indonesia

-Chinese textbooks in Singapore and Malaysia are written exclusively in simplified characters, and only simplified characters are taught in school.
+Chinese textbooks in Singapore, Malaysia and Indonesia are written exclusively in simplified characters, and only simplified characters are taught in school.
 Traditional characters are usually only taught to those taking up calligraphy as a co-curricular activity or Cantonese as an elective course at school.